Discreet Confidential Consultation (213) 374-3952

 So, if you're going to fight a case, if you're going to take it to trial, you're going to want an attorney:

-Take different measures to make sure that you get a fair trial, and obviously, the best outcome possible.
+You can take different measures to ensure that you get a fair trial and, obviously, the best outcome possible.

-If you've got a bunch of prior incidences, they're certainly going to consider that when deciding what to do in the current situation.
+If you have a bunch of prior incidents, they're certainly going to consider that when deciding what to do in the current situation.

 Criminal Defense Lawyer for California Sex Crimes